pdc/st-ouses/fake/README.md

 This generates around 100 `.json` files.

-# Running the server
+## Running the server

-Python has a built in server which can be activated thusly:
+Python has a built in server which can be activated thusly if you want to run it standalone:

     python -m SimpleHTTPServer 8086

 The API is then available on <http://localhost:8086/index.json>

+Note that you do not need to run the fake data server if you are already running the UI server.